Another interest rate hike just happened – are you prepared?

-While the Federal Reserve likely won’t raise interest rates at its next meeting on Sept.
-25-26, and a rate hike is likely at the committee’s December meeting.
+While the Federal Reserve likely won’t raise interest rates at its next meeting on Nov.
+7-8, and a rate hike is likely at the committee’s December meeting.
 And though the Fed can’t actually “set” interest rates for financial products, its changes will be felt throughout the market.

 When the Fed raises interest rates, it’s actually boosting the target of one specific rate: the federal funds rate.
 This is the rate that banks charge one another for overnight loans.